SIMPATICOProject/CDV/pdata-manager/doc/deployment.md

 ## Copying and License

-This code is licensed under XXX licence
+This code is licensed under MIT licence